 PLI’s free “Pro Bono Membership” is available to 501(c)(3) organizations that have at least one attorney on staff and provide direct pro bono legal representation as their primary purpose.
 The membership provides unlimited access to a wide selection of live programming, as well as simultaneous and on-demand webcasts, One-Hour Briefings, and MP3s and MP4s.

 The membership roster ranges from large statewide legal aid and legal services organizations with hundreds of attorneys on staff, to organizations with just one lawyer on staff.
 When the Pro Bono Membership program was first launched, the organization was required to have 10 lawyers on staff.
 That number was incrementally lowered, and now stands at one.
 Leonard McKenzie, Senior Manager of Scholarship & Pro Bono Membership, says this was adjusted to better serve the needs of legal services organizations, and the membership reflects that value.
 As examples, PLI supports an immigration organization with a single attorney on staff who supervises a team of legal professionals who conduct case intakes and a veterans’ organization that primarily focuses on intake and referral of pro bono cases to volunteer attorneys.
-All in all, over 700 legal services organizations across the country are Pro Bono Members, and Leonard says he’d like to see more organizations taking advantage of this benefit.
+All in all, over 890 legal services organizations across the country are Pro Bono Members, and Leonard says he’d like to see more organizations taking advantage of this benefit.

 PLI provides resources that legal aid attorneys do not have access to in-house, says Leonard.
 CLEs taught by an expert faculty are available across all areas of law, and members can participate in any programming that interests them, whether it’s within their area of practice or not.
 PLI’s programming uses immersive, interactive technology to provide professional development for attorneys in foundational areas like time management, strategic listening, and implicit bias, as well as pro-bono focused topics such as managing vicarious trauma, defending immigration removal, consumer protection, civil rights, and children’s law.

 Membership also includes a CLE credit tracker that logs each user’s participation in PLI courses and allows users to input credits from other providers.
-The tracker displays the user’s progress toward the required credits for their jurisdiction, including requirements in different areas, such as Professional Responsibility, Mental Health, or DEI.
+The tracker displays the user’s progress toward the required credits for their jurisdiction, including requirements in different areas, such as Professional Responsibility, Mental Health, or Legal Ethics.
 These trackers are kept up to date across all MCLE states, a tool which became particularly important during the pandemic, when lawyers needed to keep up with quickly changing CLE requirements.

 It’s easy to get started – organizations simply fill out a one-page membership application to verify that they are a 501(c)(3) organization with at least one lawyer on staff.
 Then, the application is reviewed, and the prospective members have a phone call with a member of PLIs’ Pro Bono Team to discuss membership benefits and requirements.
 Once the organization is approved for membership, they must appoint an internal administrator to manage the user roster for the organization.